dougsillars/StreamOrNot/README.md

 ![buffering chart with very low levels](/images/stall1.png) When the buffer level is really low, there is a possibility that it will empty, and the video will stall.
-The most recent stall length is displayed, as is the total count of stalls (and teh total elapsed time)
+The most recent stall length is displayed, as is the total count of stalls (and the total elapsed time)